 I learned the importance of an organized plan of attack.
 I knew how many days, hours, and minutes I had available to write.
 I knew how many words I needed.
 I had access to a calculator, a 40-cup coffee hypodermic, and the pizza delivery guy.
 My plan was born.

 I learned how to write faster and better.
 When quantity matters more than quality, I learned to stop editing myself along the way.
 Something magical happened when I ignored my dictionary, thesaurus, and style manual.
 I was free to write creatively instead of correctly.
 My word choices broadened in direct proportion to how far behind I was on my word count that day.
 Instead of using a boring placeholder word like quickly, I found myself using a more colorful phrase like in a jiffy or as fast as a pig going downhill on roller skates.
 What a bonus to count all the extra words!

 I also learned it doesn’t matter whether I’m cranky, sad, angry, tired or hungry.
 Nobody can tell my state of mind based on my writing.
 Now I know I never have to put off writing until I’m in a better mood.
 As a bonus, I learned that writing always puts me in a better mood.

 I learned the importance of good health.
 Sitting and writing is a physical ordeal, despite all outward appearances.
 I had to take time to exercise and stretch every day.
 I had to protect my fingers, forearms, neck and eyeballs constantly.
 I also flossed more often than normal, but in retrospect that probably had more to do with stalling.

-So, if you’ve been considering writing a novel, or you just need your butt kicked, start preparing for National Novel Writing Month in November.
-Take some notes, research a location for your setting, sketch your characters, and maybe rent an industrial-sized coffee pot.
+So, if you’ve been considering writing a novel, or you just need your butt kicked, dive into National Novel Writing Month in November.
+Take a couple of days, make some notes, research a location for your setting, sketch your characters, and maybe rent an industrial-sized coffee pot.